 Biodiversity Conservation Investment Strategy

-A Biodiversity Conservation Investment Strategy will guide the BCT in delivering the Government’s investment in private land conservation.
-It will set out proposed objectives, priority investment areas and investment principles.
+The Biodiversity Conservation Investment Strategy 2018 guides the BCT in delivering the Government’s investment in private land conservation.
+It sets out objectives, priority investment areas and investment principles.

-The strategy will work with the national parks system to build a protected area network across public and private land.
-The strategy will also complement other major NSW Government priorities and investment, such as the Saving our Species program and the NSW Koala Strategy.
+The strategy works with the national parks system to build a protected area network across public and private land.
+The strategy also complements other major NSW Government priorities and investment, such as the Saving our Species program and the NSW Koala Strategy.